itsnikhil/blog/content/posts/architecting-discord-bot-the-right-way.md

 ### Easy and quick growth/expandability

 If you create a chatbot for discord, you have to accept the fact that you are limiting your audience group to that matching discord's.
-Sketch design tool restricted itself to only support MacOS and Figma easily captured the market however good Sketch was in it's comparison.
+Sketch design tool restricted itself to only support MacOS while Figma was web based open-to-all because of which Figma easily captured the market however good Sketch was in it's comparison.
 Let's say you developed an attendance bot and you want to support both slack and teams, backend can still be shared while clients can vary since core business logic is same across bots/ webapp.
-This is something I regret not doing for gmbot, when gmbot failed, I could not pivot to my idea into a mobile app easily.
+This is something I regret not doing for gmbot, when gmbot failed, I could not pivot my idea into a mobile app easily.
 Having this opportunity is very important for a lean startup which can require pivoting business into different direction any day.

 ### Backend servers can be horizontally scaled

 Let's say your chatbot got famous, everyone is talking about it, your product is in the headlines everywhere <3.
-There will be flood of new users trying to use your service.
+There will be a flood of new users trying to use your service.
 According to some random folks on internet, 1 server can handle \~2500 active discord groups load.
-This can obviously vary based on your server resources and what they action your bot perform.
-Fortunately, `discord.js` bot support `sharding` [Getting started | Discord.js Guide (discordjs.guide)](https://discordjs.guide/sharding/#when-to-shard) but I would argue, it is much better to scale backend separately horizontally but running multiple instances of server behind application load balancers, using in-memory caches, etc. these are webservers in the end, you don't have to depend on discord to provide a way to scale.
+This can obviously vary based on your server resources and what actions your bot perform.
+Fortunately, `discord.js` bot support `sharding` [Getting started | Discord.js Guide (discordjs.guide)](https://discordjs.guide/sharding/#when-to-shard) but I would argue, it is much better to scale backend horizontally by running multiple instances of server behind application load balancers, using in-memory caches, etc. these are webservers in the end, you don't have to depend on discord to provide a way to scale.

 ### Flexibility to experiment and optimize

-Adding removing features becomes much easier, you setup multiple environments like production and development so you can safely work on experimental features without affecting actual customers or their data.
+Adding/Removing features becomes much easier, you can setup multiple environments like production and development allowing you to safely work on experimental features without affecting actual customers or their data.
 You can also work on optimizations behind the scenes without touching the `frontend-client`

 ### Freedom to try out new technology

 Freedom to use different technologies without getting locked to any single programming language.
-Business logic can we written in golang with it's high performance benefits from compiled binary and goroutines while still using discord's JavaScript library in frontend-client to communicate with discord.
+Business logic can be written in golang with it's high performance benefits from compiled binary and goroutines while still using discord's JavaScript library in frontend-client to communicate with discord.
 If something better comes along, you have the ability to try it out.
-You can have different parts of the service handled by different microservice.
+You can have different parts of the service handled by different microservices.

 ### Separate deployments

-Each microservice has separate codebase which can be updated independent of other services.
-Microservices plays really well with continuous integration and continuous delivery by providing ability to have different deployment processes.
+Each microservice has separate codebase which can be updated independently of other services.
+Microservices plays really well with continuous integration and continuous delivery by providing ability to have different deployment pipelines.

 ### Leaner teams and increased productivity

-Micro-services codebases are smaller in size and thus much faster to build, test and release.
+Micro-service codebases are smaller in size and thus much faster to build, test and release.
 One do not depend on other to make a release after which you can release yours.
 We can have people work on domains/areas where they have expertise.
 Not being forced to collaborate with everyone let's developers focus on their tasks and increase productivity.